 DRAINAGE IMPROVEMENTS PROJECT MANAGEMENT.
 Tuscaloosa and Mountain Brook, Alabama.
-Based upon detailed economic and engineering feasibility studies, we helped mitigate the flood threats to commercial and residential areas with over $13 million in drainage improvements, We helped secure over $9 million in FEMA grant funding.
+Based upon detailed economic and engineering feasibility studies, we helped mitigate the flood threats to commercial and residential areas with over $13 million in drainage improvements.
+We helped secure over $9 million in FEMA grant funding.
 The Tuscaloosa project reduced significant flood threats to this mixed use, urbanized area of 258 structures, with flood elevations lowered up to 12 feet in some locations.
-Structural improvements to Watkins Book in Mountain Brook Village help mitigate flood damages to the City's central commercial village and surrounding areas.
+Structural improvements to Watkins Brook in Mountain Brook Village help mitigate flood damages to the City's central commercial village and surrounding areas.
 (2003-2011)

 FLOODPLAIN MANAGEMENT.
 City of Tuscaloosa and Jefferson County, Alabama.
 Our firm helped prepare model flood hazard prevention ordinances for Jefferson County unincorporated and incorporated areas.
 The ordinances follow the "Higher Regulatory Standards" guidelines of the Community Rating System of the National Flood Insurance Program.
 In 2015, we prepared the City of Tuscaloosa Floodplain Management Plan in association with Walter Schoel Engineering Co.
 This plan helps guide the City's participation in the Community Rating System (CRS) Program of the National Flood Insurance Program.
 The CRS Program discounts flood insurance premiums in recognition of exceptional floodplain management practices.
 A FEMA Flood Mitigation Assistance (FMA) planning grant helped fund the planning process.
 More information can be found at the two public outreach websites at tuscaloosa.floodplainmanagementplan.com.